lapisliu/vstar/greene-instruction.md

 #get the overlay file if not already
 wget https://g-016e9b.00888.8540.data.globus.org/overlay-vstar.ext3

-#create a cache folder if not already
+#create a cache folder if not already.
+#The cache folder should be either in the vast or scratch space, not in the home directory.
+In my case it's in the vast space.
 mkdir cache

 #The cache path before the colon here should be the cache folder path you just created.
 For example, mine's /vast/xl3893/cv24/project/cache